Regent’s Park

 The park is surrounded by stately buildings designed in the so-called Regency architecture, a style mostly implemented by John Nash for the projects which were part of the ‘Metropolitan Improvements’ of the Prince Regent.

 From 1821 until 1827 about ten terraces were built around Regent’s Park, groups of grand buildings that contrasted with the rather functional brick buildings that were common at the time.
-The most beautiful terrace is Cumberland Terrace, a group of thirty-one buildings that thanks to its neoclassical architecture looks like a grand palace.
+The most beautiful terrace is Cumberland Terrace, a group of thirty-one buildings that thanks to its Neoclassical architecture looks like a grand palace.